Aller-Couleur/handlebars-i18n/readme.md

 ```
 * returns for "en" &#x2192; **$1,200.99**

+## Further examples

-:point_right: Also see the *examples folder* in the repo for more details.
+:point_right: See the *examples folder* in the repo for more use cases and details.

 ## Run tests